 There were lone souls and others operating within clandestine networks that defied the status quo and demonstrated fantastic courage in the face of evil during the Holocaust.
 Not all were successful.
-Some were betrayed, but many Jewish lives were saved by these “righteous among the nations” who refused to be bystanders.
+Some were betrayed.
+But, many Jewish lives were saved by the “righteous among the nations” who refused to be bystanders.

 These heroes acted on conviction.
 Their efforts countered the evil in prevailing culture.
 What they did to make a difference is still evident in the fact that there are children, grandchildren and great-grandchildren of Holocaust survivors alive today.

 Heroic efforts at a crisis point are imperative.
-Christians have a biblical mandate, a moral obligation, to do more than just talk about evil.
+Christians have a moral obligation and a biblical mandate to do more than just talk about evil.
 We must speak and act on behalf of God’s Chosen People.
 Holocaust expert and historian Yehuda Bauer counsels any willing to listen: “Thou shalt not be a victim, thou shalt not be a perpetrator, but, above all, thou shalt not be a bystander.”
 (2)

 1) Elie Wiesel, “Nobel Prize Acceptance Speech,” The Elie Wiesel Foundation for Humanity, December 10, 1986.

 2) Yehuda Bauer, “Discussion Paper 1 On The Holocaust and It’s Implications: In The Wake of Holocaust Day January 27, 2006.”

 1) Child survivors of Auschwitz, wearing adult-size prisoner jackets, stand behind a barbed wire fence.
 (Photo credit: Alexander Voronzow and others in his group, ordered by Mikhael Oschurkow, head of the photography unit [Public domain]/Wikimedia/Enhancement, MKM Portfolios)